PathakShiv/Deployment-of-ML-models-using-TKinter/README.md

-I have made a machine learning project besed on unsupervised learning and supervised learning algorithms.
+I have made a machine learning project based on unsupervised and supervised learning algorithms.
 There are 14 models (7-clasification, 6-regression & 1-clustering), i have deployed these models using tkinter GUI, which is a python package to create frontend.

 STEPS TO RUN THE MODELS: